EnviDat/ckan-docker-envidat/README.md

   - [Copying and License](#copying-and-license)

+## NOTICE
+This EnviDat customized backend is a **modified copy** of the [ckan-docker](https://github.com/ckan/ckan-docker) repository.
+EnviDat modifications start after tag 0.1.0.

 ## 1. Overview

 This is a set of configuration and setup files to run a CKAN site.